mlswg/mls-protocol/draft-ietf-mls-protocol.md

 BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-Participant:
+Client:
-: An agent that uses this protocol to establish shared cryptographic state with other participants.
-A participant is defined by the cryptographic keys it holds.
-An application may use one participant per device (keeping keys local to each device) or sync keys among a user's devices so that each user appears as a single participant.
+: An agent that uses this protocol to establish shared cryptographic state with other clients.
+A client is defined by the cryptographic keys it holds.
+An application or user may use one client per device (keeping keys local to each device) or sync keys among a user's devices so that each user appears as a single client.

 Group:
-: A collection of participants with shared cryptographic state.
+: A collection of Clients with shared cryptographic state.

 Member:
-: A participant that is included in the shared state of a group, and has access to the group's secrets.
+: A Client that is included in the shared state of a Group, hence has access to the group's secrets.

 Initialization Key:
-: A short-lived Diffie-Hellman key pair used to introduce a new member to a group.
-Initialization keys are published for individual participants (UserInitKey).
+: A short-lived Diffie-Hellman key pair used to introduce a new Client to a group.
+Initialization keys are published for each Client (UserInitKey).

 Leaf Key:
-: A short-lived Diffie-Hellman key pair that represents a group member's contribution to the group secret, so called because the participants leaf keys are the leaves in the group's ratchet tree.
+: A secret that represent a Member's contribution to the Group secret (so called because the Members' leaf keys are the leaves in the group's ratchet tree).

 Identity Key:
 : A long-lived signing key pair used to authenticate the sender of a